Seeking Alpha vs. Motley Fool

-- Pro Plan: Finally, you have the Pro Plan at $199.99 a month when billed annually.
+- Pro Plan: Finally, you have the Pro Plan for $499.99 when billed annually.
 As the name implies, the plan is aimed at professional investors.
 You'll have access to exclusive interviews and analysis from the best of the best of Seeking Alpha, many of whom are analysts at top-performing funds.
 Seeking Alpha also collates a report of “Top Ideas” from the consensus of the top-ranked analysts.

 There is another special report for Pro subscribers aimed at short-sell ideas.
 Seeking Alpha analysis revolves around buying, selling, or holding.
 As such, you won’t find many short (betting that a stock price will fall) ideas, but Pro subscribers will get the same expert opinions for this niche strategy.

 How Are The Motley Fool and Seeking Alpha the Same?